tecsa-acd/m1-web-full-stack/docs/cheat-sheets/cheat-sheet-DaC_tools.md

 ---

-## 🚀 80/20 Principle: The Essential 20% of Documentation As Code for Full-Stack Web-Developers to cover 80% of their daily tasks
+## 🚀 80/20 Principle: The Essential 20% of Documentation As Code (DaC) for Full-Stack Web-Developers to cover 80% of their daily tasks

 ---